romshark/Go-1-2-Proposal---Immutability/README.md

 ----

 ### 2.4.
 Immutable Return Values
-Immutable return values are declared using the `const` qualifier and guarantee that the returned objects will be immutable in any receiving context.
+Immutable types can be used to guarantee the immutability of a function's returned values.

 ```go
 type Object struct {